prottayislive/miniJavaProjects/README.md

 # MiniJavaProjects
-A collection of mini projects in Java
+A collection of mini projects in Java for learning purposes

 - Basic calculator- 2 integers with +, -, *, /
 - Odd or Even number finder